 The seller of the property is responsible to have the inspection completed and, if the sewer lateral passes the inspection, the Inspection Form and CCTV video is brought to the City Utility Billing Service Officeto obtain the Certificate of Compliance.
 If the inspection does not pass, the found damages must be repaired before the property transaction can be completed.
 Upon repair, a new inspection and new CCTV that passes the city’s standards can be turned in to the Utility Billing Services office to obtain the Certificate of Compliance.

 If applicable, a negotiation between the seller and the buyer can be made and the seller can transfer the responsibility to the buyer of the property if agreed upon.
-A Transfer of Responsibility Form (PDF) can be completed and the buyer then has 180 days to complete the repairs.
+A Transfer of Responsibility to Repair Form (PDF) can be completed and the buyer then has 180 days to complete the repairs.
 After the repairs are made a new inspection by a Qualified Contractor must be performed.

 Please view a flow chart (PDF) that shows the process step-by-step for private sewer lateral requirements during a resale transaction.